singh-man/books/ds/010_ds_analysis.md

                       = 0 {n = 0}
                       = 1 {n = 1}

-   > Fibonacci by recursive can be mad efaster by using **Memonization!** i.e. by memorizing the return of the function calls already done!
+> Fibonacci by recursive can be made faster by using **Memonization!** i.e. by memorizing the return of the function calls already done!
 ~~~
              F(n)
             /    \